 On first look, we were floored by this 12-inch notebook.
 The thinnest MacBook seen so far, it is also the lightest at 2 pounds.
 Going deeper, the most impressive bits of the New MacBook are its Retina display, easy-going keyboard, and the Force Touch trackpad.
 Not to forget, the USB C port as well as the battery design.

-Built using aluminium, just like its elder cousins Macbook Pro and Macbook Air, this laptop has a sturdy but lightweight design.
-The metal deck of the keyboard and the track pad made from glass are incredibly great specs.
+Built using aluminium, just like its elder cousin Macbook Pro and Macbook Air, this laptop has a sturdy but lightweight design.
+The metal deck of the keyboard and the trackpad made from glass are incredibly great specs.

 Add to this, it has a 2304 x 1440 resolution to its Retina display, which comes out in the fact that viewing from any angle brings out crisp results.

 Typing on the MacBook is a breeze thanks to its slimmed-down keys and the springy deck.
 Apple has picked the Core M chips to being us this comfort.
 Given the light weight and the no-noise fan on the new Apple laptop, the performance is slightly slower because Apple could not use the beefier i7 or i5 processors.